Lucy Bowen McCauley

 A dancer since childhood, McCauley’s early training at the Jordan School of Music & Dance in Indianapolis, and the Interlochen Center for the Arts in Traverse City, Michigan, provided her with a profound appreciation for both music and musicians that is so striking in her work.
 At age 18, she was offered a scholarship to the Joffrey School in New York City where she performed with the Joffrey Concert Group.
 She also danced with the Maryland Ballet, the Virginia State Ballet, DC Contemporary Dance Theatre and Daniel West Dancers.
 She was a founding member of Eric Hampton Dance.

 Throughout her career, Lucy has received numerous awards and recognition for her excellence in dance.
 In 2011, Lucy was selected as a national leader by Dance/USA for their inaugural mentorship program.
 She was also recognized as an innovator by the Genetic Alliance for BMD’s local Dance for PD program, and was also appointed to the Arlington Commission for Economic Development.
 In October 2010 McCauley received the prestigious lifetime award for Outstanding Achievement in Dance Education at the 10th Annual Metro DC Dance Awards in Washington, DC.
 McCauley has received the Alumni Path of Inspiration Award from the Interlochen Center for the Arts and the STAR Award for Artistic Excellence from the Arlington Commission for the Arts.
 She is a recipient of the Elizabeth Campbell Award for the Advancement of the Arts in Arlington from the American Association of University Women.
 She is a 2008 graduate of Leadership Arlington.
 McCauley received the 2009 James B. Hunter III Arlington Community Hero Award, which recognizes people who make an ongoing difference in the Arlington community.
 Also in 2009, BMD was awarded the prestigious “Nonprofit of the Year” ABBIE Award from the Arlington Chamber of Commerce.
+Most recently, the Arlington County Commission on the Status of Women (CSW) selected Lucy Bowen McCauley as the winner of the 2014 Women of Vision Award in the Nonprofit category.

 Over the years McCauley has taught at The George Washington University, The Washington Ballet and has been a guest teacher at ABT, the Orlando Ballet, The Kennedy Center, Georgetown University and the Escuela Superior de Música y Danza in Monterrey, Mexico.
 She is currently on the faculty at the Maryland Youth Ballet and Studio Body Logic.
 She has pioneered a unique stretch technique, Bowen McCauley Stretch, which has been featured in USA Today, Dance Teacher, and The Washington Post.